 And, so in a series of stunning speeches, which would be the envy of any Washington speech writer, the queen lays out her case.
 Her husband-- the King-- has killed their beloved daughter, and for that he must die.
 That he had brought a concubine home with him from Troy and that she and her lover were already happily ruling the Kingdom ensconced in the castle were reasons as well.
 But Clytemnestra-- make no doubt about it-- is clear about her reasons: he killed their daughter and for that he must die.

 In what is one of the most famous homecoming scenes in all history-- Clytemnestra gives her husband Agamemnon the "red carpet treatment."

-Laying out the family's priceless textiles, she urges him:
+Laying out the family's priceless pinkish-purple color tapestries, she urges him: